SK53/indicia-docs/developing/coding-standards.rst

    * function_name (meant for global functions)
    * $variable_name

 #.
-Please also contribute to the documentation by cloning the [https://github.com/Indicia-Team/indicia-docs
+Please also contribute to the documentation by cloning the
-   documentation repository] and submitting pull requests.
+   [https://github.com/Indicia-Team/indicia-docs documentation repository] and submitting pull requests.
 #.
 When writing SQL directly against the database, please avoid using SELECT `*` -
    the system will try to automatically convert geometry fields to WKT, but it can't do this if it doesn't know they're there.
 Also note that any field name ending in 'geom' will be treated this way, so don't use that for any fields that aren't geometry data.
+#.
+For PHP code, applying the Drupal community coding standards is a good starting point.
+#.
+For JavaScript, we recommend using ESLint to apply coding standards to
+   [https://github.com/airbnb/javascript Airbnb rules].
+There is an .eslintrc configuration file in the root of the iform module code to assist with this and it is possible to configure many IDEs including PhpStorm to apply ESLint automatically as you work.